hannahro15/Cattery-project/README.md

 ## Content

-* Help with documentation for any code was from the [official Bootstrap website]("https://getbootstrap.com/docs/5.3/getting-started/introduction/") and [W3 schools]("https://www.w3schools.com/") websites.
+* Help with documentation for any code was from the [official Bootstrap website]("https://getbootstrap.com/docs/5.3/getting-started/introduction/") and [W3 schools](https://www.w3schools.com/) websites.

-* Code I used/altered for the submit button was from the second snippet of code from this [Stack Overflow Page]("https://stackoverflow.com/questions/34821728/how-can-i-make-a-button-link-to-another-page").
-I had to alter it based on the html validator results.
+* The colour I chose for the footer was from [the rgb color code website](https://rgbcolorcode.com/).

-* The colour I chose for the footer was from [the rgb color code website]("https://rgbcolorcode.com/").
+* The icons in the footer used were from [FontAwesome](https://fontawesome.com/icons).

-* The icons in the footer used were from [FontAwesome]("https://fontawesome.com/icons").
+* Markdown help for the Readme was from [this github repo](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links).

-* Markdown help for the Readme was from [this github repo]("https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links").
+* For removing some unused css I used the [Unused css website](https://unused-css.com/) and also dev tools on Google chrome.

-* For removing some unused css I used the [Unused css website]("https://unused-css.com/").
+* For help converting some css to Bootstrap I used the Bootstrap translator on [Rellaco](https://rellaco.com/bootstrap-translator/)

 ## Media

-* The photos of the cats across the website including the gallery page was from [Pexels]("https://www.pexels.com/").
+* The photos of the cats across the website including the gallery page was from [Pexels](https://www.pexels.com/).

-* For converting images to webp I used a website called [Pixelied]("https://pixelied.com/convert/jpg-converter/jpg-to-webp").
+* For converting images to webp I used a website called [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp).

-* For compressing images I used the [Tinypng]("https://tinypng.com/") website.
+* For compressing images I used the [Tinypng](https://tinypng.com/) website.

 Also thank you in general for the wonderful assistance from the slack community, tutor support and my mentor on Code Institute, and also tutorials/mentoring from the City of Bristol College.